Arthit Kamlang-ek

 Arthit Kamlang-ek (31 August 1925 – 19 January 2015; อาทิตย์ กำลังเอก, [ʔaːtʰít kamlaŋʔèːk]) was a Thai general.
-He was the Commander-in-Chief of the Royal Thai Army from 1982 to 1986 and parallel the Supreme Commander of the Royal Thai Armed Forces from 1983 to 1986.
+He was the Commander-in-Chief of the Royal Thai Army from 1982 to 1986 and in parallel the Supreme Commander of the Royal Thai Armed Forces from 1983 to 1986.
 He was particularly influential during the 1980s during the government of Prem Tinsulanonda.

 Education and early career

 Arthit graduated from the Chulachomklao Royal Military Academy.
 He later attended the Royal Thai Army's Staff College.

 Family

 General Arthit has two sons, one daughter and one stepson.
 His youngest son, Titiwat Kamlang-ek, has two children: Peerawut Kamlang-ek and Athittaya Kamlang-ek.

 1981 Young Turk coup

 General Arthit was a leader of the counter-coup against the Young Turk coup of 1981.
 Afterwards, he was promoted to Commander of the First Army Region, traditionally regarded as the most strategic post for coups and counter-coups.